0xbadc0ffe/Denavit-Hartenberg/README.md

 Newton-Raphson.py: compute Newthon-Raphson inverse kinematics.
 The kinematics, its Jacobian and the other parameters are hardcoded, so you need to change it manually into the code to resolve your version of the problem.

+**Soon I'll update this repository with the version 2.0, in which there's symbolic computation of Direct Cinematics and more**

 ## Requirements